Perena2ECED/ECE2112_PA1/README.md

   > python_word() --> ythonp

+To sum up the process used, when a string is passed into the `rotate_word(text)` function, the string slicing operator `text[1: ]` extracts all characters starting from the second position, index 1, to the end of the string.
+Simultaneously, the string indexing operator `text[0]` isolates the very first character of the string.
+Lastly, the string concatenation operator `+` joins the sliced substring and the isolated first character together, effectively moving the first letter of the word to the very end of the string.

 The combined functions are used to create a defined function that moves the first character of the string to the end.
 ```
     def rotate_word(text):